The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 While the Citi® Diamond Preferred® Card won’t be worth it if you’re hoping to earn rewards on your spending, it can be a good deal if you need to consolidate debt from other cards.
-This is due to its incredible 0 percent intro APR offer on balance transfers for 21 months (15.99 percent to 26.74 percent variable APR thereafter), which is one of the longest offers in the business.
-A shorter zero-interest offer on purchases is also featured on the card, and the Citi Diamond Preferred doesn’t have an annual fee.
+This is due to its incredible 0 percent intro APR offer on balance transfers for 21 months from account opening (18.24 percent to 28.99 percent variable APR thereafter), which is one of the longest offers in the business.
+A shorter intro APR offer on purchases is also featured on the card, and the Citi Diamond Preferred doesn’t have an annual fee.

 If you’re hoping to transfer high-interest balances and consolidate debt, or if you want a card that lets you save on interest when you make new purchases for a limited time, this balance transfer credit card should be at the top of your list.